What are some Common Side Effects from Mold?

 There are many different types of mold that are located growing in your house.
 The most common varieties of mold are green and black.
 Both green and black mold thrive best in humid, wet and dark locations.
 The internal components of your wall, especially on the wood studs, is an ideal place for mold to grow.

-Runny nose, itchy eyes, sneezing, hives, swallowing concerns, rashes and even headaches are all common symptoms of exposure to mold.
+Runny nose, itchy eyes, sneezing, hives, swallowing concerns, rashes, dizzy feelings, and even headaches are all common symptoms of exposure to mold.
 There is a common misconception that mold only affects the respiratory system.
 Although it is true that many people do experience breathing problems after mold removal, it is not the only place where mold can make a home.
 Mold can affect almost any area of the body and in some cases can cause serious health problems.

 Different Types of Mold Cause Different Health Problems